Overloaded Methods¶

 .define_method("capacity=", &Container::capacity);

-Instead, you need to tell the C++ compiler which overloaded method to use.
-There are several ways you can do this as explained below.
+You need to tell the C++ compiler which overloaded method to use.
+There are several ways to do this as explained below.

 Template Parameter¶